fluffy-spork/fu/README.md

 * embedded pre-fork web server
   * only implements what's needed which is relatively small
   * forked processes mean each request is isolated for user data and crashing
+  * Currently use haproxy for https and http redirect to https
+  * file upload by direct POST from javascript.  avoids encoding, etc. currently depends on ffmpeg for media processing.
   * (TODO) include https support and letsencrypt so there's no manual work to get https working.
 Will initially link to standard linux library like openssl, but eventually include from scratch only https support in fu
-  * Currently use haproxy for https and http redirect to https
-  * file upload by direct POST from javascript.  avoids encoding, etc. currently depends on ffmpeg for media processing.

-* generate HTML with function calls
+* generate HTML with code
   * No templating
   * easy to create pages that look similar
   * don't have to learn another language
-  * methods are type checked, etc at build
+  * functions are type checked, etc at build
-  * normal usage won't requiring typing any HTML
+  * normal usage won't require typing any HTML
   * don't necessarily have to even know HTML is most cases
   * (TODO) integrate more standard HTML gen functions from fluffy

-* (TODO) generate CSS with function calls
+* (TODO) generate CSS with code
   * integrate existing CSS styles from fluffy

 * Minimal javascript